ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

 plt.title('Video Game Sales in North America by Year (2000-2020)') plt.show()

-# Aggregated all the different systems into their umbrella companies to see overall sales trends by major company
-# Nintendo has the best historic sales from 2005-2011
-# Nevertheless, it seems that with the advent of next generation consoles in 2010, Microsoft and Sony have steadily
-# overtaken Nintendo in sales over the past decade
-# PC sales have not been as large when compared to the home consoles

 ```

+Nintendo has the best historic sales from 2005-2011.
+Nevertheless, it seems that with the advent of next generation consoles in 2010, Microsoft and Sony have steadily
+overtaken Nintendo in sales over the past decade.
+PC sales have not been as large when compared to the home consoles.
 ![png](output_11_0.png)